Last Day: Embiid closing in history, NBA matchups to be set

 WEST PLAY-IN RACE

-The other West play-in game will have New Orleans facing San Antonio in the 9 vs. 10 matchup on Wednesday night.
-It’ll be at New Orleans, unless the Spurs go 2-0 on Saturday and Sunday while the Pelicans go 0-2 on the final weekend of the regular season.
+The other West play-in game will have New Orleans playing host to San Antonio in the 9 vs. 10 matchup on Wednesday night.
+The winner of that game plays the Clippers-Timberwolves loser on Friday to see who’ll face Phoenix in Round 1

 THREES WERE DOWN

-Teams are making 12.4 3’s per game this season, down slightly from the 12.7 per game last season.
-The 2020-21 season was the ninth straight in which the 3’s-per-game average had increased to a new record.
+Teams are making 12.4 3s per game this season, down slightly from the 12.7 per game last season.
+The 2020-21 season was the ninth straight in which the 3s-per-game average had increased to a record.